 - support the implementation of Horizon Europe, the European Framework Programme for Research and Innovation.

 The vision of the European Road Assessment Programme is to strive for a Europe free of high-risk roads.
 EuroRAP contributes to halving road deaths by 2030 by ensuring that 75% of travel on TEN-T and primary roads across Europe are rated “3-star or better”.

 FEHRL – Forum of European National Highway Research Laboratories

 FEHRL (the Forum of European National Highway Research Laboratories) is an international association of national road research institutes, including members throughout the EU member states, EFTA countries and Eastern European countries, but also Israel and the USA.

 FEHRL’s primary objective is to provide opportunities for identifying research priorities and to create a positive climate for cooperation between its institute-members.
-FEHRL’s mission is to promote and facilitate collaboration on road research and provide high-quality information and advice on technologies and policies related to roads, with staff from the national institutes providing the technical input for all projects.
-FEHRL’s objectives are, through the specification and delivery of research:
+FEHRL’s mission is to promote and facilitate collaboration on road research and provide high-quality information and advice on technologies and policies related to roads.
+Staff from the national institutes provide the technical input for all projects.
+FEHRL’s objectives are, through the specification and delivery of research.